taxidriveer/Examiner/readme.md

 --------------
 - Chester, the original author of SuperInspect, who gave me the idea to make this mod.
 - Haldamir of Gorgonnash, for the German translation.
+- Qcat0214, who made the Chinese translation.
-- omosiro, who made the Korean translation.
+- omosiro, who made the Korean translation for the 1.13.2 patch.
+- chkid, for Korean translation update for the 1.13.2 patch.
 - g3gg0, changes to the German translation & author to one of the SuperInspect versions.
 - Pettigrow of Sinstralis, for the translation to French.
 - Siphony of EU-Onyxia, updated German translation.